ranaq/crispy-umbrella/README.md

 ### Process

-The first two Jupyter notebooks walk you through the process I used to scrape AllRecipes and query the Food2Fork API, as well as to transform the json data from the API into a dataframe and create the reference tables.
-The data file I have provided is at the point having completed these steps.
+The 'Summary' notebook gives a high-level overview of the various stages of the project.
+Notebooks 1 & 2 walk you through the process I used to scrape AllRecipes, query the Food2Fork API, and transform the json data from the API into a dataframe.
+The data provided was generated at this point.

-The third notebook provides the data cleansing and EDA process
+Notebook 3 includes the data cleansing process, and the notebook 4 details the EDA and modeling.